 What is communication?

 Though it might seem like a straightforward concept, communication can be quite complex.
-At the core communication is about how you convey information, what you think you’re conveying, and how the listener receives, understands, or interprets that information.
+At the core, communication is about how you convey information, what you think you’re conveying, and how the listener receives, understands, or interprets that information.

 On top of all the hundreds of different components that can go into even the most simple of exchanges between two people, it’s also important to consider the differences in what you want to say and what the listener understands.
 And all of that can be impacted by feelings, previous experiences, relationship history, or even external stresses (such as noise or distractions).
 Now consider on top of that communicating to a group or team in a chaotic military environment while under extreme stress.
-Suddenly effective communication becomes much more harder.
+Suddenly effective communication becomes much more difficult.

-Verbal communication under stress
+Communication under stress

 When it comes to military environments, verbal communication is key.
 Though teams might also use visual signals, spoken words are commonly used to share information.
 The process of forming speech is actually quite complex, though chances are you rarely think about what it takes to form a sentence.
 First, you form a thought that you want to convey, then neurons fire and a flurry of brain activity occurs resulting in coordinated muscle movements adjusting your breath, vocals, and face, ultimately resulting in sound.
 And while this process is generally smooth under normal circumstances, stress and duress can significantly interfere with the process.

 Military environments can be highly stressful, loud, and chaotic.
-Military Service Members are often operating under high workloads, dealing with low sleep or sleep problems, and might also be experiencing fear, anxiety, or even pain.
+Service Members are often operating under high workloads, dealing with too little sleep or sleep problems, and might also be experiencing fear, anxiety, or even pain.
 All of those factors can affect your ability to physically speak and your ability to understand someone else.
 Consider for a moment all the different ways the stressors you experience on duty can impact different aspects of your speech: